OhhNothing/Mr.Nothing/README.md

  Okay, if I learn how to make a part where I can put a comment section, I will make it on my page so you can tell me about it & why it is so bad.</p>
 <h3>Wierd Talk</h3>
 <h4> I know this page is allready a bit weird, but I'm going to add a section to why it's weird.</h4>
 <p> What sould I add on this part of the page?
 What did you say, A WEIRD PARRAGRAPH, well that's a great idea.
 Yep I know, I made this alot weirder.
 Also if you want to check out my merch store, look all the way at the bottom of the page.
-My so called "Name" is Ohh_Nothing or Mr.Nothing</p>
+You can also checkout other links in the links section.😃</p>
 <h1>B Y E</h1>
 <h3> Wait, YOU CAN GO NOW!</h3>
 <p> Don't ever try coming back again!</p>